 6.1.2 Update

 Periodically, the Client updates its registration with a Server by sending an update write Operation to the Server.
 This update message MAY contain some registration parameters to update Client status when the parameters are changed.
 Different from registration message, for update message, all the registration parameters specified in Table 2 are OPTIONAL.
-When a Client’s IP addres or port changes for any reason, the Client MUST send a new update write Operation to the Server only if UDP binding is used.
+When a Client’s IP address or port changes for any reason, the Client MUST send a new update write Operation to the Server only if UDP binding is used.
+If the Client’s status or IP address or port is changed, client has to send an update message to the server, if there is no change happens, any message from the client to the Server could be considered as an update message.
+This means that the timer for lifetime should be reset if the server receive any message (include the registration/update message) from the client.

 Update notes for lifetime